ErdaBerda/niri-dotfiles-GruvboxDark/README.md

 # niri-dotfiles-GruvboxDark
 my niri dotfiles setup

-my niri dotfiles based on gruvbox dark theme, they are based on XXXXXX's dotfiles and are modified to march my daily workflow
+my niri dotfiles based on gruvbox dark theme, they are based on seven's dotfiles and are modified to march my daily workflow

 as opposed to regular dotfiles i guess, they are very simplified and dont include any overcomplicated or advanced stuff, theres no 54327890 different keybinds or 629873449 different gui stuff running in the background